kingakwa/nodjs-app12/README.md

-# 🚀 NodeDockerApp – Node.js App in a Docker Container Mounted on AWS EC2
+# 🚀project: Node.js App – Node.js App in a Docker Container Mounted on AWS EC2

 ## 📝 Overview
 - This project demonstrates how to: